weyoss/redis-smq/packages/redis-smq/docs/consuming-messages.md

 - Retries: Unacknowledged messages are retried until reaching the configured retry threshold.
 - DLQ: Messages that repeatedly fail can be dead-lettered if configured.
 See [Messages](messages.md) and [Configuration](configuration.md).

-## Message Storage (optional)
+## Message Audit (optional)

-By default, RedisSMQ does not store acknowledged or dead-lettered messages.
-You can enable storage in your [configuration](configuration.md) if needed for observability or auditing.
+By default, RedisSMQ does not dedicate an additional storage for acknowledged or dead-lettered messages.
+You can enable additional storage in your [configuration](configuration.md) if needed for observability or auditing.

 For more in-depth information, refer to the [Consumer Class](api/classes/Consumer.md) documentation.